 Here's where things started to get a little hairy.
 The water is fairly open there and just as we made the turn to the North we had a bit of a blow come up.
 We made it through the chop against the wind, and after making one wrong turn which caused us to squeeze in between boats and under the docks to the other side, we arrived at the docks of Lazy Days...only to find the docks under construction and without ladders.

 No one came out of the surrounding buildings with a shotgun to accuse us of trespassing [which we were] and we made it to the bar without incident.
 Eric was there as promised and he was quick to get us some refreshments.
-Next, we ordered the oysters rockefeller and a lobster wrap to share.
-The oysters were topped with fresh spinach and hollandaise then decadently smothered in creamy, melted cheese.
-The lobster was tender and panko breaded surrounded by baby greens, tomato, and onion with a drizzle of key lime butter wrapped up in a sun dried tomato tortilla.
-Mmmmm.

 The food was delicious and the view was magnificent, but we couldn't sit there all day...we had places to paddle.
 We found the kayaks right where we left them and climbed back in.
 After a quick stop at Burdine's, where Angela managed to shop from the kayak with a little help from friend, Karen - who just happen to be there as we approached, we explored the far side of the harbor, made a right into Sister's Creek and on into Whiskey Creek.
 From there we decided it was time to turn around and head back to the docks.
 Usually when I kayak I go into the wind to start with to help make the return trip easier, but today we had had a destination and pretty much ignored the wind direction.
 As we came out of the protection of Whiskey Creek, we quickly realized that not only were we headed dead into the wind but we were fighting the outgoing tide as well.
 When we managed to finally reach the docks, we both found ourselves without the strength to lift ourselves out of the kayaks with our way weary arms hence inducing fits of giggles which did not improve our situation at all.
 Somehow we managed to get out of the tiny, tipsy boats but certainly not without making a spectacle of ourselves.
 We met up with Jeff at Matt and Kendra's [that's where the sponge boat is] and when Kendra made us a key lime pie, we ordered pizza to be delivered and stayed for dinner.